 The impact of City Tech extends far beyond its physical boundaries.
 Students enjoy numerous opportunities to enhance their education through research assistantships and related opportunities at prestigious national laboratories.
 Their experience is similarly enhanced through internship and service learning opportunities across the curriculum, in addition to an international student exchange program with the technological college of the University of Paris and other study abroad initiatives.
 A highly proactive Placement Office provides extensive job placement opportunities for both current students and those about to graduate, while a broad array of voluntary community assistance projects enables them to apply their knowledge, test their skills and put what they are learning in the classroom to good use in the service of others while still in school.

-At the same time, the College's Voorhees Building, the center for the engineering technologies, will soon receive a makeover, changing it into a sleek icon of the Information Age.
-The new face of the building will make it clear that it is a place where you can create the future and can learn the technological skills necessary to thrive in it.
+In addition, the College's Voorhees Building, the center for the engineering technologies, has recently received a makeover, changing it into a sleek icon of the Information Age.
+The new face of the building now makes clear that it is a place where you can create the future and can learn the technological skills necessary to thrive in it.
 Coupled with the recent renovation of the Namm complex, where the majority of our classrooms are located, the new and renovated space will allow City Tech to serve the ever-increasing number of prospective students who recognize the extraordinary value of a City Tech education.